LearningRegistry/LearningRegistry/docs/spec/Publish_Services/index.rst

             IF the *resource* *data* *description* document does NOT pass the filter

+                THEN
-                                THEN    // indicate filtering was applied
+                                        // indicate filtering was applied

                     OK := F

-                                        error := "rejected by filter" // an appropriate filtering message
+                    error := "rejected by filter"
+                                        // an appropriate filtering message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the service applies ToS checks

             AND the *resource* *data* *description* document TOS is unacceptable

+                THEN
-                                THEN    // indicate ToS was rejected
+                                        // indicate ToS was rejected

                     OK := F

                     error := "rejected by ToS" // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the service does not accept anonymous submissions

             AND the *resource* *data* *description* document has submitted_type=="anonymous"

+                THEN
-                                THEN    // indicate submitted type was rejected
+                                        // indicate submitted type was rejected

                     OK := F

-                                        error := "anon submission rejected" // an appropriate message
+                    error := "anon submission rejected"
+                                        // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the service validates the submitter

             AND the *resource* *data* *description* document submitter cannot be verified or trusted

+                THEN
-                                THEN    // indicate submitter was rejected
+                                        // indicate submitter was rejected

                     OK := F

-                                        error := "rejected submitter" // an appropriate message
+                    error := "rejected submitter"
+                                        // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the service requires a signature

             AND the *resource* *data* *description* document signature not present

+                THEN
-                                THEN    // indicate signature was rejected
+                                        // indicate signature was rejected
                     OK := F

-                                        error := "no signature" // an appropriate message
+                    error := "no signature"
+                                        // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the service validates the signature

             AND the *resource* *data* *description* document signature cannot be verified

+                THEN
-                                THEN    // indicate signature was rejected
+                                        // indicate signature was rejected

                     OK := F

-                                        error := "rejected signature" // an appropriate message
+                    error := "rejected signature"
+                                        // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF the node limits the size of document that can be stored

             AND the *resource* *data* *description* document is too large

+                THEN
-                                THEN    // indicate document too large
+                                        // indicate document too large

                     OK := F

-                                        error := "too large" // an appropriate message
+                    error := "too large"
+                                        // an appropriate message

                     doc_ID := supplied doc_ID

                     SKIP

         IF *resource* *data* *description* document did not have a supplied doc_ID

             THEN generate a new unique doc_ID

         :changes:`▲ graveyard := []`

-        :changes:`If *resource* *data* *description* document has a non-empty "replaces" property`
+        IF *resource* *data* *description* document has a non-empty "replaces" property

+            THEN
-                        :changes:`THEN            // check that document can be published according to replacement policy`
+                                        // check that document can be published according to replacement policy

-                            :changes:`FOR EACH *resource* *data* *description* specifed in "replaces" property`
+                FOR EACH *resource* *data* *description* specifed in "replaces" property

-                                :changes:`IF the original *resource data description* document can be replaced`
+                    IF the original *resource data description* document can be replaced

+                        THEN
-                                    :changes:`THEN    // indicate tombstone can be created`
+                                        // indicate tombstone can be created`

-                                        :changes:`CREATE *tombstone document* for original *resource data description* document`
+                            CREATE *tombstone document* for original *resource data description* document

-                                        :changes:`PUSH  *tombstone document* to graveyard`
+                            PUSH  *tombstone document* to graveyard

-                                :changes:`If the replacement *resource data description* document violates *replacement policy*`
+                        IF the replacement *resource data description* document violates *replacement policy*

+                            THEN
-                                    :changes:`THEN    // indicate that replacement is invalid and not permitted`
+                                        // indicate that replacement is invalid and not permitted

-                                        :changes:`OK := F`
+                                OK := F

-                                        :changes:`error := "rejected replacement"  // an appropriate message`
+                                error := "rejected replacement"
+                                        // an appropriate message

-                                        :changes:`doc_ID := supplied doc_ID`
+                                doc_ID := supplied doc_ID

-                                        :changes:`SKIP`
+                                SKIP

-        PUBLISH the *resource* *data* *description* document to the node

-                        by the owner of the node

-                        to the node’s resource data description document database
+        PUBLISH the *resource* *data* *description* document to the node by the owner of the node to the node’s resource data description document database

             SET publish_node, update_timestamp, :changes:`▲ node_timestamp`, create_timestamp

         IF there is a publishing error

+                THEN
-                THEN            // create an error object array element object for the individual document
+                                        // create an error object array element object for the individual document

                     OK := F

-                        error := "publish failed" // an appropriate error for the publish failure
+                    error := "publish failed"
+                                        // an appropriate error for the publish failure

                     doc_ID := supplied doc_ID

                     SKIP

         :changes:`▲ VALIDATE tombstones in graveyard may be saved.`

-                :changes:`IF tombstones are permitted to be saved by *replacement policy*`
+            IF tombstones are permitted to be saved by *replacement policy*

-                    :changes:`THEN`
+                THEN

-                        :changes:`FOR EACH tombstone in graveyard`
+                    FOR EACH tombstone in graveyard

-                            :changes:`IF *tombstone document* exists for *resource data description document* specified in *tombstone document*:`
+                        IF *tombstone document* exists for *resource data description document* specified in *tombstone document*:

-                                :changes:`SKIP`

-                            :changes:`ELSE`
+                            SKIP

+                        ELSE

-                                :changes:`UPDATE original *resource data description document* specified in *tombstone document* with the *tombstone document*  // this is a replacement operation`
+                            UPDATE original *resource data description document* specified in *tombstone document* with the *tombstone document*
+                                        // this is a replacement operation

                                         // create a return object array element object for the individual document

         OK := T

+        doc_ID
-        doc_ID  // supplied or generated doc_ID
+                                        // supplied or generated doc_ID